italia/Satosa-Saml2Spid/README.md

 ````

 Give Metadata to your endpoints, SP and IDP.
-backend.xml to target IDP, frontend.xml to SP.
+backend.xml to target IDP, frontend.xml to SP...
+It would be better if they use a MDQ server.
 ````
 cat frontend.xml > ../djangosaml2_sp/saml2_sp/saml2_config/satosa_frontend.xml
 cat backend.xml > ../unicalauth/idp/saml2_config/metadata/satosa_backend.xml